Frequently Asked Questions

 Yes.
 We are continuously working on improving the MPI methodology to better measure the multidimensional aspect of human’s deprivations, to reflect the needs of policy makers and to incorporate new indicators or components when surveys update the information collected.

 The MPI constitutes a set of poverty measures.
 These measures are explained as follows.
-Headcount or incidence of multidimensional poverty: the proportion of people who are poor according to the MPI (those who are deprived in at least one third of the weighted indicators).
+Headcount or incidence of multidimensional poverty: the proportion of people who are multidimensionally poor according to the MPI (those who are deprived in at least one third of the weighted indicators).
 Intensity of multidimensional poverty: the weighted average number of deprivations poor people experience at the same time.
 The MPI value summarizes information on multiple deprivations into a single number.
 It is calculated by multiplying the poverty headcount by the intensity of poverty.
-These measures can be unpacked to show the composition of poverty both across countries, regions and the world and within countries by ethnic group, urban/rural location, as well as other key household and community characteristics.
+These measures can be unpacked to show the composition of multidimensional poverty both across countries and regions, and within countries by ethnic group, urban/rural area, age as well as other key household and community characteristics.

 One deprivation alone may not represent poverty.
 The MPI requires a person to be deprived in multiple indicators at the same time.
 A household, and so all its members, is multidimensionally poor if it is deprived in one third or more of the weighted indicators.
 We also count persons who are vulnerable to multidimensional poverty as those who are deprived in one fifth or more but less than one third of the weighted indicators.
 Those who are deprived in one half or more are considered living in severe multidimensional poverty.

-The number of people living in multidimensional poverty have been computed using the United Nations Department of Economic and Social Affairs/Population Division’s total population data for the year 2018 for all countries.
-This approach assumes a constant headcount ratio (obtained by applying the MPI methodology to the survey) which implies an assumption of no change in poverty rates between the year of the survey and 2018.
+The number of people living in multidimensional poverty have been computed using the United Nations Department of Economic and Social Affairs/Population Division’s total population data for the year 2019 for all countries.
+This approach assumes a constant headcount ratio (obtained by applying the MPI methodology to the survey) which implies an assumption of no change in multidimensional poverty rates between the year of the survey and 2019.

-In addition, the 2020 release of the MPI provides the number of people living in multidimensional poverty during the year of the survey.
-In countries with surveys conducted in a two-year period, i.e. 2015/2016, the population of the second year is used.
+In addition, every year the release of the MPI provides the number of people living in multidimensional poverty during the year of the survey.
+In countries with surveys conducted in a two-year period, i.e., 2015/2016, the population of the second year is used.

-The MPI methodology shows aspects in which the poor are deprived and helps to reveal inter-connections among those deprivations.
+The MPI methodology shows aspects in which multidimensionally poor people are deprived and helps revealing inter-connections among those deprivations.
 This enables policymakers to target resources and design policies more effectively.
 This is especially useful where the MPI reveals areas or groups characterized by severe deprivations.

 The multidimensional poverty approach can be adapted using indicators and weights that are more relevant to national context at the country level to create tailored national poverty measures.
 The MPI can be useful as a guide to help governments tailor a poverty measure that reflects local indicators and data.
 In 2009, Mexico became the first country to adopt a measure of multidimensional poverty as an official national statistic.

-The MPI methodology can be, and often is, modified to generate national measures of Multidimensional Poverty that reflect local cultural, economic, climatic and other factors.
+The MPI methodology can be, and often is, modified to generate national measures of Multidimensional Poverty that reflect local, cultural, economic, climatic and other factors.
 Such national measures of Multidimensional Poverty may directly serve the purpose of monitoring SDG Indicator 1.2.2 (proportion of men, women and children of all ages living in poverty in all its dimensions according to national definitions).
-The MPI was devised as an analytical tool to compare acute poverty across nations.
+The MPI was devised as an analytical tool to measure and monitor acute multidimensional poverty across nations.

 The MPI has some drawbacks, due mainly to data constraints.